HOOTORO/afk.GG/docs/src/md/kb/income.md

 /// info | HOW-TO

 1. Set average results for 3 resource modes.
-2. Use slider to set timeframe.
+2. Use slider to set time interval.

 ***